9 Horses: Adhyâropa Records

-Adhyâropa Records is an American record company and label established by Joe Brent and Andrew Ryan in 2021 initially to release their own music and that of musicians affiliated with 9 Horses, but has branched out to release music by others across several genres.
-Albums by artists such as Sam Sadigursky, Joe K. Walsh, Matt Aronoff, and Jacob Jolliff followed, and Adhyâropa continues to release a cross-genre selection of jazz, Americana, Classical, and World music.
+Adhyâropa Records is an American record company and label established by Joe Brent of the band 9 Horses in 2021 initially to release their own music and that of musicians affiliated with 9 Horses, but have branched out to release music by others across several genres.
+Albums by Darol Anger, Lenny Pickett, Rachel Eckroth, Jane Ira Bloom, and many other notable musicians followed, and Adhyâropa continues to release cross-genre selection of jazz, Americana, Classical, and World music.

+In 2026, Adhyâropa Records expanded to include Adhyâropa UK, a UK-based division of the label dedicated to UK-based artists headed by Rob Cope.

 Their coiled snake logo was designed by Emily Hope Price of folk-pop band Pearl and the Beard, a frequent 9 Horses collaborator.
 "Adhyâropa," in Hinduism, is the superimposition of the imaginary upon the real.
 The famous example of this was given by Śaṅkara, the pre-eminent philosopher and proponent of Advaita Vedānta, in which a rope on a path is believed to be a snake.